Tarija: Facilities and tourism

 Tarija's main plaza is surrounded by restaurants of various cuisines, local handicraft shops, and internet cafes.
 Within immediate walking distance is the public market, a university campus, and a number of tourist sights including the Paleontology Museum of Tarija City.
-The city includes higher-end restaurants as well as fast food restaurants like McRonalds, Kukis, and Homeros.
-Tarija's nightlife, including dance clubs, is popular with tourists.
+The city includes higher-end restaurants as well as fast food restaurants and dance clubs.

 From Tarija, primary destinations and land routes coincide with the cardinal directions: Paraguay/the Gran Chaco, to the east via Yacuiba; Argentina, to the south via Bermejo, Yacuiba or Villazón; Tupiza/the Salar de Uyuni, to the west via Villazón; and the central cities of Bolivia, to the north via Potosí.
 The route to the altiplano and Potosí is much safer, as of December 2012.
 A new tunnel bypasses Sama, the mountain just west of the city of Tarija.

 The San Jacinto Dam is located a few kilometers south of Tarija, and the Chorros de Jurina falls is located a few kilometers northwest from the city.

 Tarija's land and climate are adequate for grape and wine production.
 The Festival of Wine is held annually in Tarija.

 Climate

 Tarija has a semi-arid climate (Köppen BSh/BSk), bordering on a subtropical highland climate (Cwb).
-The summers are warm and generally humid, while "winters” are dry, with barely any rainfall, and temperatures warm during the day and cooler at night.
+The summers are warm and generally humid, while winters are dry, with barely any rainfall, and temperatures warm during the day and cooler at night.
 Almost all the annual precipitation is received during the southern-hemisphere summer months.
 Frosts occasionally occur from May to October.
 On July 25, 2019, the most intense snowfall in Tarija since 1954 was recorded.